 The National Coordinated Criminal History Check in Australia is a point-in-time check; it is valid at the point of issue.
 There is no expiry date to the NCCHC certificate issued in WA regardless of the provider or means.

 However, the details displayed in the NCCHC are updated every time a person "has an interaction" with the Australian criminal laws.
 Therefore, most agencies or employers will not accept an NCCHC certificate older than three months.

 It is an implicit belief among employers and agencies that a 3-month period is enough for the person to have a new criminal record.

-So, it is possible and likely that a recruiter or an agency will refuse your National Criminal History Check certificate if it is older than three months.
+So, it is possible and likely that a recruiter or an agency will refuse your Nationally Coordinated Criminal History Check certificate if it is older than three months.
 A remedy for this is to renew or update your NCHC certificate before you apply for a role.